sneakysneak/docs/pages/connector-authentication/magento_2_webhooks.md

 Now that you have your Access token go to the `Connector Setup` page in Cyclr.

-1. On the first page you should enter the domain of your Magento site e.g. `my-magento-site.com` and click `Next`.
+1. On the first page you should enter the URL of your Magento site e.g. `https://my-magento-site.com` and click `Next`.
 2. Paste your `Access Token` into the `API Key` field and click `Next`.
+(Be sure to enter your **Access Token** and not your **Consumer Key**).
 3. Your connector is now setup and ready to go!

-> NB.
-Depending on your firewall settings you may need to manually enable DELETE commands.
+> Depending on your firewall settings you may need to manually enable DELETE commands.

 ### Available Webhooks